My Name is Marnin

 At the age of 28, I got my own apartment and sort of accidentally threw explosive floor shavings into the incinerator.
 As a result of the explosion, I was rushed to King County Hospital.

 It was at this time that my doctor, who was familiar with my family history, got me into therapy.
 I was a very angry young man.
-The only emotions I was in touch with with were anger and fear.
+The only emotions I was in touch with were anger and fear.
 I went into therapy a college graduate, a virgin, non smoker, non drinker, and fearful that I might be gay.

 And it was in therapy that I began to drink.
 I discovered how angry I was with both my parents, particularly my mother.
 In order to quell the anger I would go from the doctor’s office to a bar (Yaeger House) and meditate about what I was learning in therapy over a stiff martini.